Italy cuts short Venice’s world-famous Carnival amid coronavirus crisis | DW | 23.02.2020

 The last two days of events at the Venice Carnival were canceled on Sunday due to the coronavirus outbreak in northern Italy, the President of the Veneto Region Luca Zaia announced.

-"We have to adopt drastic measures," Zaia told reporters, adding that events scheduled for Sunday in Venice would continue as planned.
-"But as of this evening there will be a ban on the Venice Carnival as well as on all events, sporting as well, until March 1 inclusive," he said.
+"We have to adopt drastic measures," Zaia told reporters.
+"As of this evening there will be a ban on the Venice Carnival as well as on all events, sporting as well, until March 1 inclusive," he said.
+"All private and public gatherings" must be avoided, Zaia said, adding that all schools will also be closed until the end of the month.

-The carnival was still in full swing on Sunday as announcements were made.

-"The ordinance is immediately operative and will go into effect at midnight,'' Zaia said.

 Virus outbreak on rise